spyder-ide/spyder-docs/doc/panes/editor.rst

    :alt: Spyder's preferences dialog, showing linting settings

 Code style analysis, powered by `Pycodestyle <https://pycodestyle.pycqa.org/en/stable/>`_, flags deviations from the style conventions in :pep:`8`.
-It is not active by default; you can enable it and customize the `pycodestyle error codes <https://pycodestyle.pycqa.org/en/stable/intro.html#error-codes>`_ shown with the options under :menuselection:`Preferences --> Completion and Linting --> Code style and formatting --> Code Style`.
+It is not active by default, but you can enable it and customize the `Pycodestyle error codes <https://pycodestyle.pycqa.org/en/stable/intro.html#error-codes>`_ shown with the options under :menuselection:`Preferences --> Completion and Linting --> Code style and formatting --> Code Style`.

 .. image:: /images/editor/editor-code-style-setting.png
    :alt: Spyder's preferences dialog, showing code style and formatting settings